janani-prakash/cs4375_assignment1/README.md

 # NOTE
-I was unable to get the word_embeddings.pkl file into GitHub, so if you download the code onto your local to test, you may need to copy the file into the cs4375_assignment1 folder (if you're executing the terminal commands whil inside of that folder) :)
+1. I was unable to get the word_embeddings.pkl file into GitHub, so if you download the code onto your local to test, you may need to copy the file into the cs4375_assignment1 folder (if you're executing the terminal commands whil inside of that folder) :)
+2. The other student listed as a contributor just helped me get the project from the provided .zip file into a remote GitHub repository, as it would not transfer all of the necessary files when I tried to do so.
+He had been able to, so I cloned his repository, which at the time, only contained the shell code that was provided to us.
+The rest of the code, forward() method implementations, test loop implementations, and the report are my own work.